-Article 10154 Other Facilities
+Article 1014 Other Facilities

-- Where possible, a quiet and suitably sized loading area should be provided, close to the FEL S-tables A-rea to facilitate the safe loading and unloading of Horses. - An office for the VC/ VD with access to secretarial facilities including a photocopier or similar. - Where possible, an Athlete's area should be provided away from the general public.
+- 1. Where possible, a quiet and suitably sized loading area should be provided, close to the FEI Stables Area to facilitate the safe loading and unloading of Horses. - 2.
+An office for the VC/ VD with access to secretarial facilities including a photocopier or similar. - 3.
+Where possible, an Athlete's area should be provided away from the general public.
 Access to such area must be limited to those permitted to access the stable area only.